Residence Life FAQ

 To make changes to your application prior to May 1, log back in to your application and make whatever changes you need.
 To request changes after May 1, you will need to email us application changes with your requested changes.

-When will I know what my assignment is?
+When will I know my assignment?

 How do I learn who my roommate is?